SSTGroup/Source-detection-in-colored-noise/README.md

 References:

-[1] A. Eguizabal, C. Lameiro, P. J. Schreier, and T. Hasija, “Model-order selection in statistical shape models,” submitted to IEEE Signal Processing Letters
+[1] A. Eguizabal, C. Lameiro, P. J. Schreier, and T. Hasija, “Detecting the number of sources impinging upon an array in the presence of colored noise,” submitted to IEEE Signal Processing Letters

 [2] A. Eguizabal, P. J. Schreier, and D. Ramírez, “Model-order selection in statistical shape models,” in Proc. of the IEEE International Workshop on Machine Learning for Signal Processing (MLSP), September 2018,